ysawada-a/aem_sticky_notes/README.md

+# AEM Sticky Notes

-# Items in OSGi Console of AEM
+Notes on the pages in AEM